NinevaStudios/nineva-docs/docs/ue-plugins/facebook-goodies.md

 In the Android section of your app you need to setup a few things

 1. Put your application package name in this field
-2. As a class name put `com.epicgames.ue4.GameActivity` which is the default name of the main activity
+2. As a class name put `com.epicgames.unreal.GameActivity` (if using UE4 `com.epicgames.ue4.GameActivity`) which is the default name of the main activity
 3. You need to find your keystore hashes which you are signing your app with.
 Please follow the [instructions on Facebook developers](https://developers.facebook.com/docs/android/getting-started/#release-key-hash).

 ## Products setup